RookeriesDevelopment/rook-ios-sdk-doc/README.md

 The SDK provides access to apple health data, however, is enabled only after the user's explicit consent.
 The user can select detailed data sharing settings including witch data type will be read.

+## Demo app

+To help your implementation here is a demo app that shows you how to configure and use the sdk: https://github.com/RookeriesDevelopment/rook_demo_app_ios_rook_sdk

 ## Features

 The features listed bellow are available to fetch and synchronize: